ergonode/docs/docs/cookbook/domain/add_aggregate_root.md

     {
     }
 ```
-On next step we need to add Domain event that represent of creating Note object
+On next step we need to add Domain event that represent creating Note object
 ```php
 namespace YourNamespace\YourModule\Domain\Event;